 In Expressive Nonsense Words assessments, students pronounce three-letter consonant-vowel-consonant (CVC) nonsense words based on the sounds the letters make.
 (Short vowel sounds are expected.)
 This is an early measure of the student’s decoding skill.

 In Passage Oral Reading assessments, students read a grade-appropriate passage aloud to the teacher for one minute.
 This measure assesses both decoding and comprehension, and is seen as a critical measure of reading fluency.
 The results of this measure are sensitive to short-term student gains in reading skills and predictive of long-term reading success.

-Rapid Color Naming assessments are available when you select Rapid Automatic Naming above the table on the CBM Assessments tab.
+Rapid Color Naming assessments are available when you select Rapid Naming, Sight Words, Encoding above the table on the CBM Assessments tab.
 In Rapid Color Naming assessments, students name a series of colors.
 By assessing "speed of recall" for known information, this measure, as part of a multi-element screening for characteristics associated with risk for dyslexia, can be used for the early identification of students who are at risk for reading problems.
 You will need a color printer if you administer this assessment in Mixed or Print mode.

-Rapid Picture Naming assessments are available when you select Rapid Automatic Naming above the table on the CBM Assessments tab.
+Rapid Picture Naming assessments are available when you select Rapid Naming, Sight Words, Encoding above the table on the CBM Assessments tab.
 In Rapid Picture Naming assessments, students name a series of pictures; this checks the student's speed naming known items.
 By assessing "speed of recall" for known information, this measure, as part of a multi-element screening for characteristics associated with risk for dyslexia, can be used for the early identification of students who are at risk for reading problems.
 You will need a color printer if you administer this assessment in Mixed or Print mode.